Originally published: Aug 10, 2009

 Front-end design is a complicated, open-ended challenge, and the best we can hope to offer are rough guidelines.
 Pattern libraries assemble best practices from deployed applications and thus complement theoretically motivated advice from the wisdom of practical experience.
 Moreover, because they use concrete examples, they may supply details that, although minor, make crucial differences to the look and feel of a faceted search site.
 We encourage readers to learn from and contribute to pattern libraries.

 This article is an excerpt from Daniel's new book: Faceted Search.
 You can get this book free, when you register for Daniel and Pete's UIE Virtual Seminar, also called Faceted Search.
-Gather your team together on August 20, 2009 and watch this seminar, as you'll get some real insights into the challenges and tricks when implementing faceted search.
+Gather your team together and watch this seminar, as you'll get some real insights into the challenges and tricks when implementing faceted search.
 Once you register for the virtual seminar, you'll receive details on your free copy of the book.

 Have you planned out a faceted search interface to your data?
 What were some of the hurdles you ran into?
 How did you work through them?
 Share your experiences with us at the UIE Brain Sparks blog.

 Read related articles: